dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 #### LISP-CP for ILA

 The LISP-CP can serve to resolve the Identifier-to-Locator mappings required for the operation of an ILA data-plane.
-The required ILA control-plane operations of "request/response" and "push" are implemented via the LISP mechanisms defined in {{?I-D.ietf-lisp-rfc6833bis}}
+The required ILA control plane operations of "request/response" and "push" are implemented via the LISP mechanisms defined in {{?I-D.ietf-lisp-rfc6833bis}}
 and {{?I-D.ietf-lisp-pubsub}} respectively.
 In addition, the ILA "redirect" operation is implemented via the mapping notifications described in {{?I-D.ietf-lisp-pubsub}} triggered